rconfig/rconfig-v3/beta-readme.md

 # rConfig 3.8/4 readme

 ### Introduction
-The rconfig community has been asking for a long time for multi-vendor support.
+The rConfig community has been asking for a long time for multi-vendor support.
 It's here.
 I've created a template based connection feature that allows you to specific different vendors connection profiles.
 From upper and lower case username prompts, to connections timeouts, paging commands and so on... you can now get very granular on how you connect to various vendors network devices, Linux servers and other SSH/ Telnet based devices.